Impact

 Risk and Exploitability

 The CVSS score of 4.3, EPSS score of <1%, and the absence from CISA's KEV list indicate a moderate severity and low exploitation probability.
-The issue requires processing of maliciously crafted web content, which suggests the attack vector involves either local access to such content or exposure through a web service on the device.
+The issue requires processing of maliciously crafted web content, which suggests the attack vector involves either local exposure of such content or remote delivery through web services on the device.
 While the vulnerability does not provide code execution, it can cause repeated crashes, creating a significant availability risk especially for services relying on uninterrupted web content processing.
-Since exploitation requires the presence of the malformed content, the likelihood of attack remains moderate but the impact on affected systems is high for denial of service scenarios.
+Since exploitation requires the presence of malformed content, the likelihood of attack remains moderate but the impact on affected systems is high for denial of service scenarios.

 OpenCVE Enrichment